PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:48:34
+Last updated: 2024-04-02 18:49:08
-Random Quote: When it is obvious that the goals cannot be reached, don't adjust the goals, adjust the action steps. - Confucius
+Random Quote: Take time to deliberate, but when the time for action has arrived, stop thinking and go in. - Napoleon